 A common cause of atelectasis is a blockage of one of the tubes (bronchi) that branch off from the trachea (windpipe) and lead to the lung tissue.
-The blockage may be caused by something inside the bronchus, such as a plug of mucus, a tumor, or an inhaled foreign object (such as a coin, piece of food, or a toy).
-Alternatively, the bronchus may be blocked by something pressing from the outside, such as a tumor or enlarged lymph nodes.
-Blockage from the outside can also occur if the pleural space (the space outside of the lung but inside of the chest) contains a large amount of fluid (pleural effusion) or air (pneumothorax—see Pleural and Mediastinal Disorders: Pneumothorax).
-When a bronchus or bronchiole becomes blocked, the air in the alveoli beyond the blockage is absorbed into the bloodstream, causing the alveoli to shrink and collapse.
+The blockage may be caused by something inside the bronchus, such as a plug of mucus, a tumor, or an inhaled foreign object (such as a coin, a piece of food, or a toy).
+Alternatively, the bronchus may be blocked by something pressing from the outside, such as a tumor or an enlarged lymph node.
+Blockage from the outside can also occur if the pleural space (the space outside of the lung but inside of the chest) contains a large amount of fluid (pleural effusion) or air (pneumothorax—see Pneumothorax).
+When a bronchus or a smaller airway (bronchiole) becomes blocked, the air in the alveoli beyond the blockage is absorbed into the bloodstream, causing the alveoli to shrink and collapse.
 The area of collapsed lung may become infected because bacteria and white blood cells can build up behind (to the inside of) the blockage.
 Infection is particularly likely if atelectasis persists for several days or more.
 If atelectasis persists for months, the lung may not easily re-expand.

 Any condition that decreases deep breathing or suppresses a person's ability to cough can cause or contribute to atelectasis.
 Large doses of opioids or sedatives can decrease deep breathing.
 Atelectasis is common after general anesthesia, which temporarily suppresses a person's cough and drive to breathe.
-Atelectasis is particularly common after chest or abdominal surgery because the effects of receiving general anesthesia may be added to the pain of deep breathing, so people take only small breaths.
-Chest or abdominal pain from other causes (for example, from injury or pneumonia) also makes taking a deep breath painful.
-Certain neurologic conditions and chest deformities can limit chest movement and thus decrease deep breathing, as can abdominal swelling, immobility of the body, and some tight bandages.
-People who smoke or who have lung disorders (eg, chronic obstructive pulmonary disease, cystic fibrosis) have a greater risk of developing atelectasis.
+Atelectasis is particularly common after chest or abdominal surgery because the effects of receiving general anesthesia may be added to the pain of deep breathing, so people take only small, shallow breaths.
+Chest or abdominal pain due to other causes (for example, due to injury or pneumonia) also makes taking a deep breath painful.
+Certain neurologic conditions, immobility, and chest deformities can limit chest movement and thus decrease deep breathing, as can abdominal swelling.
+People who are very overweight or obese are also at greater risk of developing atelectasis.

 Symptoms may also reflect the disorder that caused atelectasis (for example, chest pain due to an injury) or a disorder that results from atelectasis (for example, chest pain with deep breathing, due to pneumonia).

 Doctors suspect atelectasis based on a person's symptoms, the physical examination findings, and the setting in which the symptoms occurred.
 A chest x-ray that shows the airless area confirms the diagnosis.
-When bronchial blockage is suspected, computed tomography (CT), bronchoscopy (inserting a viewing tube into the bronchus), or both may be performed to find the cause, especially when the collapse persists despite treatment.
+Sometimes computed tomography (CT), bronchoscopy (inserting a viewing tube into the bronchus), or both may be done to find the cause.

 Treatment of atelectasis may involve making sure deep breathing occurs, relieving airway blockages, or both.

 Sometimes blockages can be relieved when a patient's airway is suctioned by a health care practitioner.
-A blockage that cannot be removed by suctioning may require removal by bronchoscopy (see Diagnosis of Lung Disorders: Bronchoscopy).
+A blockage that cannot be removed by suctioning may require removal by bronchoscopy (see Bronchoscopy).
 Sometimes other methods are necessary.
 For example, if a tumor is blocking an airway, the obstruction can sometimes be relieved by surgery, radiation therapy, chemotherapy, or laser therapy.
 If mucus is plugging the airways, doctors sometimes give drugs to try to thin the mucus or open the airways.

 Symptoms and complications of atelectasis may require treatment.
-Patients may require supplemental oxygen, continuous positive airway pressure, or, rarely, insertion of a breathing tube (endotracheal intubation) and mechanical ventilation.
+People may require supplemental oxygen, continuous positive airway pressure, or, rarely, insertion of a breathing tube (endotracheal intubation) and mechanical ventilation.
 In continuous positive airway pressure, breathing is assisted by delivery of air or a mixture of air and oxygen through a face mask under continuous pressure, even during exhalation, to prevent the lungs from collapsing.
-If a bacterial infection is suspected, antibiotics are almost always given.
+If a bacterial infection is suspected, antibiotics are frequently given.